 Known as the “Barbed Wire Capital of the World” and the Rush County Seat, La Crosse, Kansas, was founded by the Missouri-Pacific Railroad in 1876.
 That same year, the county was re-surveyed, the southern tier of townships transferred to neighboring Pawnee County, and the new townsite of La Crosse was to be found in the exact center.

 An election was held to permanently move the county seat to La Crosse in 1877, much to Rush Center citizens’ chagrin.
-This would start a bloodless battle between the two towns that would take more than a year to solve.
+This would start a bloodless battle between the two towns that would take almost a decade to resolve.
 In the meantime, the records were moved back and forth several times.

 Several buildings were erected in 1877, including the first school, a church known as The La Crosse Meeting of The Society of Friends (later the United Brethren Church).
 The first general store was Joseph & Parker.
 E.F.
 Brown became the first postmaster on April 23, 1877, and other early settlers included P.C.
 Dixon, S. W. Taylor, O. C. Prescott, and M. Burge.